Durabull Documentation

 • Durabull blocks private and localhost targets (SSRF protection).

-• Signing secrets are stored on the alert rule and masked in API responses after save.
+• Custom per-rule webhook signing secrets remain scoped to that alert rule and are masked in API responses after save.

 For local development only, set DURABULL_WEBHOOK_ALLOW_HTTP=true to permit HTTP webhook URLs.